PrernaSinha15/REGRESSION/README.md

 * Visualization: Visualize key findings and insights using charts, graphs, and dashboards to enhance interpretability and communication.
 * Recommendations: Provide actionable recommendations based on the analysis to retailers for enhancing sales effectiveness and customer satisfaction during Black Friday sales.
 # Conclusion:
 * The Black Friday Project provides valuable insights into consumer behavior and sales trends during one of the busiest shopping events of the year.
-By leveraging data-driven approaches and machine learning techniques, the project aims to empower retailers with actionable insights for optimizing sales strategies and enhancing customer satisfaction during Black Friday sales.[open](
+By leveraging data-driven approaches and machine learning techniques, the project aims to empower retailers with actionable insights for optimizing sales strategies and enhancing customer satisfaction during Black Friday sales.[open](https://github.com/PrernaSinha15/REGRESSION/blob/main/BlackFriday.ipynb)